Vargodl/DVwords-WeekenStrung/README.md

 “Touch me.
 Soft eyes.
 Soft soft soft hand.
 I am lonely here.
 O, touch me soon, now.
 What is that word known to all men?
 I am quiet here alone.
 Sad too.
 Touch, touch me.”
 Excerpt From Ulysses James Joyce

-About 3 years ago, I also purchased the book which the bookstore published in 2016 of its own history (Shakespeare and Company, Paris: A History of the Rag & Bone Shop of the Heart).
+About 3 years ago, I also purchased the book which the bookstore published of its own history (Shakespeare and Company, Paris: A History of the Rag & Bone Shop of the Heart, 2016).
 I'll plan to peruse that before our visit.

 i started reading Nabokov's Despair today  Will (re-)read Hemingway's Mobile Feet before our upcoming trip as well.